LTspice: LTspice/SwitcherCAD III

 In 1999, LTspice III was released, the first public release.
 It is designed to run on Windows 95, 98, 98SE, ME, NT4.0, 2K, XP.
 This version is no longer available for download from Analog Devices.
-Initially, LTspice III was internally released to Linear Technology's Field Application Engineers (FAE) in October 1999, who then gave it away during customer visits via CDROM media.
+Initially, LTspice III was internally released to Linear Technology's Field Application Engineers (FAE) in October 1999, who then gave it away during customer visits via CD-ROM media.
 In June 2001, it was released for public downloading from the Linear Technology website.
 Originally, LTspice/SwitcherCAD ran only on Microsoft Windows platforms, but since 2003 it is able to run under the Wine Windows compatibility layer on Linux.

 LTspice IV

 In 2008, LTspice IV was released.
 It is designed to run on Windows 2K, XP, Vista, 7 with a processor that contains a minimum instruction set similar to a Pentium 4 processor.
 Though IV is still available for download, it is no longer maintained.
 LTspice was originally called SwitcherCAD, but that name was removed when IV was released.
 A native Apple macOS 10.7+ application was introduced in 2013.